JoyfulDecay/learn-p5js/chapters/004-vectors/Vectors.md

 The friction vector is normalized, which maintains its angle but scales its magnitude to 1.
 A normalized variable is known as a 'unit vector'.
 We can scale this variable to control the magnitude without changing the direction.

 We use a simplified version of the friction formula to scale the friction vector and return it.

+In the code `c` is the coefficient of friction.
+This value can be changed to simulate the properties of different surfaces such as ice.
+We also define the `normal_force` to be 1.
+The normal force is the force perpendicular to the direction of travel.
+We can hardcode it as 1 for now and revisit it later if we wish to refine the simulation.